lgreco/cdp/docs/source/shared/COVID19.rst

 Course operations in response to the COVID-19 measures
 ------------------------------------------------------

 As of 3/13/20, Loyola University Chicago has suspended most of face-to-face class meetings.
 The university is preparing to open for the fall term of 2021.
-In summer of 2021, **COMP 271** is offered as a *HyFlex* course: you may attend in person or via Zoom.
+In summer of 2021, **COMP 271** is offered as a *HyFlex* course: you may attend in person or remotely via Zoom.

 * The principal method for online meetings is Zoom.
 You must `have it installed on your computer, tablet, or smartphone <https://zoom.us/download>`_.
 A link to our Zoom "classroom" is available on the course's Sakai site, on the left side navigation menu.
 There will be no separate emails with the Zoom link.